brukg/giraffe/README.md

 ### Sourcing Parts

-Order the off the shelf parts for the arm using the links below.
+Order the off the shelf parts for the Leader and Follower arms using the Bill of Materials (BOM) below.

+#### Follower Arm BOM

 | Item Name | Quantity Per Arm | Unit Cost (incl GST) | Buy (India) |
 | --- | --- | --- | --- |